 William and Mary's DSC aims to build another bridge between computer science and the other disciplines through education series and consulting projects with research groups on campus.
 We want people asking questions like:

-We host technical workshops every Tuesday at 7pm in Jones 306!
-Our workshops begin Tuesday, January 31st for the Spring 2023 semester.
-This semester, we will be building a mobile game using Flutter, so if you are interested in mobile app development or game design, come check out a workshop!
+We host technical workshops most Tuesdays at 7pm in ISC 1280!
+For updates on when we will be holding workshops, please reach out to developerstudentclubwm@gmail.com to join our mailing list.
+Our workshops begin Tuesday, February 6th for the Spring 2024 semester.
+This semester will start with a series of workshops building a webscraper that you can use for course sign ups at W&M!
 No previous technical experience is required.
-Even if you've never taken a computer science class in your life, we start from square one, and even provide a Github repository complete with the slides we will go over in the workshops, if you want a bit more detail on what we'll be doing during the workshops.
-You can find the repository here.
-Just scroll down to read the description of the project, and if it all seems too overwhelming, come to a workshop and we'll walk through it step by step.
+Even if you've never taken a computer science class in your life, we start from square one, and have Core Team members on-hand to assist and explain.
+If this description all seems too overwhelming, come to a workshop and we'll walk through it step by step.
 Hope to see you there!

 Developer Student Club at W&M serves as a nonprofit consulting group for research groups, student groups, etc. at William & Mary.
 In the past we have created websites, Python scripts, and apps.
 Below is a list of past projects and descriptions.
 If you or your organization would like to request an app, website, or other computer science-based product, read through our frequently asked questions below and send us an email (see below for what to include in the email).